angular/components/src/material/list/list.md

 <!-- example(list-overview) -->

-List items can be constructed in two ways depending the the content they need to show:
+List items can be constructed in two ways depending the content they need to show:

 ### Simple lists